hamid-rd/FLBased-ICS-NIDS/README.md

 Dataset statiscal charactristics (like mean,min,max,...) analyzed.
 Label Distribution for each node in diverse attack scenarios plotted (huge unbalanaed).
 Classification performance of several machine learning models (SVM,LR,Gaussian Naive Bayes ,...) is tested.
 Some feature Engineering techniques (like underSampling,MinMax Scaling,feature selection,...) is implemented to improve the performance.

+## Training
+(training.ipynb Implement in torch) Train AE,VAE and AAE in centralized and federated setup {FedAvg,FedProx}
+and evaluate in external and compromised-scenario